-- 53. Primary focus on initial integrity of new operating systems and how maintained.
-Thus, new infrastructure generally avoids features such as deep cuttings, wherever possible. - 54.
-The most problematic areas occur in relation to inherited heavy rail assets such as cuttings, bridges and earthworks.
-Even there, so far as possible, our focus has been to ensure initial integrity. - 55.
-The information taken from safety management systems demonstrates certain operating assumptions, for example, inspection intervals, to ensure that tolerances are within a safe limit.
+54. Primary focus on initial integrity of new operating systems and how maintained.
+Thus, new infrastructure generally avoids features such as deep cuttings, wherever possible.

+55. The most problematic areas occur in relation to inherited heavy rail assets such as cuttings, bridges and earthworks.
+Even there, so far as possible, our focus has been to ensure initial integrity.

+56. The information taken from safety management systems demonstrates certain operating assumptions, for example, inspection intervals, to ensure that tolerances are within a safe limit.
 If these operating assumptions are not followed then the infrastructure can start to degrade.
-Inspections have shown that some tramway companies are not good at ensuring these operating assumptions are followed. - 56.
-Responsibility for civil engineering assets tend to rest with the highways authority.
-However, some tramways are responsible for significant structures: tunnels, bridges, earthworks. - 57.
-It is essential that tramways and light railways have appropriate standards for the inspection of their specific infrastructure, action levels and maintenance documentation.
+Inspections have shown that some tramway companies are not good at ensuring these operating assumptions are followed.

+57. Responsibility for civil engineering assets tend to rest with the highways authority.
+However, some tramways are responsible for significant structures: tunnels, bridges, earthworks.

+58. It is essential that tramways and light railways have appropriate standards for the inspection of their specific infrastructure, action levels and maintenance documentation.
 The use of standards from the mainline railway is often inappropriate for tramway and light rail components and using such standards unquestioningly can import risk.

-58. Where there is similar infrastructure to mainline and metro railways - primarily non-street running parts of tram networks, often inherited from heavy rail - the risks are significantly different due to the ability of trams to stop more quickly should an obstruction or other derailment risk be encountered.
+59. Where there is similar infrastructure to mainline and metro railways - primarily nonstreet running parts of tram networks, often inherited from heavy rail - the risks are significantly different due to the ability of trams to stop more quickly should an obstruction or other derailment risk be encountered.

-Chapter 7: Rolling Stock Asset Management
+Chapter 7: Rolling stock asset management

-- 59. ORR has not noted any systemic issues with tramway rolling stock though they share some of the same issues as mainline railway stock such as the risk of 'trap and drag' incidents at doors.
+60. ORR has not noted any systemic issues with tramway rolling stock though they share some of the same issues as mainline railway stock such as the risk of 'trap and drag' incidents at doors.
 ORR has interest in ensuring that maintenance of rolling stock is carried out to appropriate standards.
 Tram vehicles that operate in street are required to have appropriate protection for pedestrians such as skirting to close to ground level and underrun protection to prevent a person who is run over going beneath the wheels.
-Tramcars are also expected to conform as closely as reasonably practicable to the standards for road vehicle lighting used on other large passenger carrying vehicles. - 60.
-There can be challenges involved in the procurement of new rolling stock; modern trams come from a relatively small pool of manufacturers largely based in mainland Europe.
-The designs tend to be standardised to follow mainline European needs as they purchase considerably larger volumes of vehicles than the relatively small GB systems.
-There can be high costs associated in asking for systems specific design changes.
-ORR must be risk based in expectations on the design of new trams to ensure that we do not add cost to procurements by requiring features or systems that are not required by any other EU regulator. - 61.
-Activity: ORR will continue to monitor operator safety performance as part of regular liaison to identify systematic failures and the activities of vehicle maintainers and operators to manage those issue.
+Tramcars are also expected to conform as closely as reasonably practicable to the standards for road vehicle lighting used on other large passenger carrying vehicles.